AudiusProject/docs.audius.org/docs/api/oauth.md

 `renderButton` replaces the element passed in the first parameter with the Log In with Audius button.

-The second parameter passed to `renderButton` is an optional object containing customization settings for the button.
+The second parameter passed to `renderButton` is an optional object with customization settings for the button.
 You can use [this playground](https://9ncjui.csb.app/) to see how these customizations affect the button appearance and determine what config works best for your app!

 If you don't want to use `renderButton`, you can implement a login button yourself and invoke the login popup with `audiusSdk.oauth.login()`.